 If we have found a match for your egg donation, it may be necessary to synchronize your ovarian stimulation cycle with the cycle of the intended mother.

-During this phase, we will monitor you closely, and you will need to visit the clinic for blood tests and ultrasounds so we can track egg development and hormone levels.
+During this phase, we will monitor you closely, and you will need to visit the fertility clinic for blood tests and ultrasounds so we can track egg development and hormone levels.
 We recommend abstaining from any sexual activities during this phase as the chances of getting pregnant are high.

 The egg retrieval is a minor surgical procedure and usually takes around 15 to 20 minutes from start to finish.
 You will be placed under an anesthetic during the entire procedure, so you will not experience any discomfort or pain.